opensearch-project/documentation-website/_ml-commons-plugin/index.md

 ---
 layout: default
-title: About ML Commons
+title: Integrate ML models
 nav_order: 1
 has_children: false
 has_toc: false
 nav_exclude: true
 ---

-# Machine learning
+# Integrate ML models

-OpenSearch machine learning offers support for machine learning (ML) models that you can use in conjunction with k-NN search to retrieve semantically similar documents.
+OpenSearch offers support for machine learning (ML) models that you can use in conjunction with k-NN search to retrieve semantically similar documents.
 This semantic search capability improves search relevance for your applications.

 Before you get started with machine learning, you'll need to [set up]({{site.url}}{{site.baseurl}}/quickstart/) and [secure]({{site.url}}{{site.baseurl}}/security/index/) your cluster.
 {: .tip}